Rihab-Atwi/Yelp_Restaurant_Analysis/README.md

 1. As Data Engineers:<br>
 	I want to design an ETL pipeline that efficiently collects and processes Yelp restaurant data.<br> I want to automate data extraction from the Yelp dataset to keep our dataset current.<br>
 	Ensure data quality and integrity in the ETL process, using the filtered Yelp dataset containing only restaurant data.
-2. As Data Analysts:
+2. As Data Analysts:<br>
 	I want access to the restaurant dataset to perform in-depth analysis.<br>
 	I want to generate reports and insights on restaurant trends, customer behavior, and ratings.<br>
 	I want the ability to query the database for specific analyses.
-3. As Restaurant Owners and Managers:
+3. As Restaurant Owners and Managers:<br>
 	I want to understand customer reviews and ratings to improve our restaurant's performance.<br>
 	I want to identify areas for improvement and assess our restaurant's online reputation.<br>
 	Access to data visualizations for quick insights.
-4. As Market Researchers:
+4. As Market Researchers:<br>
 	I want to analyze the restaurant industry's competitive landscape.<br>
 	I want to track consumer preferences and dining trends.<br>
 	Access to comprehensive restaurant data for market research.
-5. As Investors and Entrepreneurs:
+5. As Investors and Entrepreneurs:<br>
 	I want insights into the restaurant industry to identify investment opportunities.<br>
 	I want to evaluate the performance and growth potential of different restaurants.<br>
 	Access to data that can inform investment decisions in the food service sector.